 As noted, above, in the Set Up an iClicker Cloud Course, you can choose whether to send results to students when polling ends, or not.
 Only some polling question types will display all results to students.
 For instance, students can see aggregate results for multiple choice polls but cannot see all the individual responses for short answer questions (they can only see their own response).
 Given the inconsistency of sharing results based on question type and the pedagogical reasons for not always revealing all responses to students right away, we recommend that you “do not send results” to student devices when polling ends.

-These steps will most seamlessly allow you to display questions and polls to students.
+The following steps will most seamlessly allow you to display questions and polls to students during Teams class meetings:

 - Before your Teams class meeting, open the file with your questions (typically a Powerpoint, but could also be a website, a word document, a PDF, etc.).
 Additionally, close any unnecessary programs or programs that could pop-up notifications you wouldn’t want your students to see.